A career in an emerging field of practice means you need a high degree of self-direction to develop:

 - help the profession measure the growth in the field internationally.

-A Status Report will be issued just prior to each WFOT Congress to describe developments in the occupational therapy field of practice responding to human displacement over the last four years.
+A Status Report will be issued just prior to each WFOT Congress to describe characteristics and developments in the occupational therapy field of practice responding to human displacement over the previous four years.

 Prompt questions are suggested below to help you identify what research you need to do, what you need to develop, and who to seek out to whilst preparing to work with displaced people.